Originally written by Katie Spencer on 8/19/2021 and updated by Rommel Alcobendas on 7/14/2022.

 Determine Test Duration

 When we set up tests, the duration will depend on the site’s typical traffic.
 If it is low, you may need to run a test longer to collect enough useful data.
 As a rule, we recommend you choose pages for tests that average at least 1,000 pageviews a month over the last three months.
 This will ensure that your experiment gets steady traffic and can complete in a matter of weeks, not months.
 If your site doesn’t get the traffic needed for a standard test duration and you don’t want to run a test for months, there are other A/B test strategies for low-traffic sites you can try.

 For most sites, the sweet spot for running tests is between two and four weeks.
 A minimum of two weeks allows us to account for any cyclical nature within the week.
 A maximum of four weeks allows us to limit the introduction of too many other variables.
 If you plan to run your tests to statistical significance, we recommend using a tool like the Pre-Test Analysis on A/B Testguide to determine exactly how long your specific test needs to run.
 Make sure to do this before you start your test.

-Semi-Pro Tip: If there’s a page that absolutely positively must be tested quickly but it’s low traffic, consider whether you could use paid ads to drive the right kind of prospects to this page at a higher pace.
+Semi-Pro Tip: If there’s a page that absolutely, positively must be tested quickly but has low traffic, consider whether you could use paid ads to drive the right kind of prospects to this page at a higher pace to glean actionable insights.

-Then, choose an event where the test gets triggered between pageload, continuously, or on a custom event.
-Pageload is most common and the default option.
-Continuous activation is a good option for tests on dynamic pages as it will apply the variation’s changes to newly matching elements as they load.
+Then, choose which event will trigger the test.
+The options are pageload, continuously, or a custom event.
+Pageload is the most common and the default option.
+Continuous activation is good for tests on dynamic pages as it will apply the variation’s changes to newly matching elements as they load.
 A custom event can be used when the event helps determine the test’s audience.
-For example, if you have a multi-step form and want to determine the influence of a change to the second step, you could trigger your experiment on the “Next Step” button from the form is clicked.
+For example, if you have a multi-step form and want to determine the influence of a change to a later step, you could trigger your experiment once a “Next Step” button from the form is clicked.

 3. Launch and Monitor Performance